What to Expect on Your First Visit

 receive emails of our monthly newsletter, please give us your email

-together for lunch at various local restaurants following the
+together for lunch at a chosen restaurant following the

 service.
 New visitors are especially encouraged to join in.
-On the first Sunday, we have a potluck an Camelia House instead.
+On the first Sunday of the month, we have a potluck in the Felloship Building instead.